android/compose-samples/README.md

 Over time some of our samples become a little stale and are removed to keep the repository easy to navigate.
-If you are curious you can still find them in the history, however if you are new you might be better served sticking to the most upto date resources.
+If you are curious you can still find them in the history, however if you are new you might be better served sticking to the most up to date resources.

 | Project                                          | Removed    | Commit                                                              |
 | ------------------------------------------------ | -----------|-------------------------------------------------------------------- |